uwcms/FinalStateAnalysis/NtupleTools/test/README.rst

 can be found in MetData/tuples/MiniAOD-13TeV.json) by using the option --das-replace-tuple=file.json.
 The command would then use the shorthand names for lookup.

 All the following commands work when submitting on CentOS7 machines (login01-05), not SLC6 (login06)!
+No need to increase the memory manually anymore as it is included in the farmout command automatically.

 For MC 2016::